 Book burning, burning libraries, like at Alexandria, and even destroying and burning of the first, and most ancient University in the world, Takshila, all were the acts of Barbarians afraid of knowledge.
 It is a pity that over-confidence in the respect that people would have for Knowledge and for those who possessed such Knowledge, had led the learned of those times to not understand the mind-set of the barbaric invaders for whom only might was right.

-The concept of Sanatana Dharma led to India being a country with a common culture, even if with some diverse practices and customs, from the times of the Rig-Veda (about 60,000 plus years ago), from the Himalayas to the peninsular tip washed by the three seas and was thus easily, geographically and culturally recognized as Bharat or India or Hindustan.
+The concept of Sanatana Dharma led to India being a country with a common culture, even if with some diverse practices and customs, from the times of the Rig-Veda, from the Himalayas to the peninsular tip washed by the three seas and was thus easily, geographically and culturally recognized as Bharat or India or Hindustan.
 The oldest name for this land is Bharat varsha, or the land Raja Bharat, the son of Raja Dushyant and Shakuntla, who had established his sway and spread this culture across the land and thus can be considered the real ‘Father of the Nation’.
 (See- ‘Salutations!’).

 In the Hindutva way of life you can worship any God / Diety, perceived by you in any way or as residing in any thing you choose, in any manner you find satisfactory, or even not believe in any God at all.
 Ishta Devata (Personal deity or no deity), Kula Devata (Clan deity), Grama Devata (Village deity) and so on.
-However, you were always enjoined to follow the Golden rule and therefore accept the equal right of others to select their own God and worship in any manner they chose.
-Also, Dharmic culture doesn’t ask you to be God fearing, as Religious cultures do, as it sees the gods and goddesses as deities to love, revere and regard and not ones to fear.
+It is this concept of Ishta Devata/Personal Deity, that we should encourage, be it any of the myriad deities from the Dharmic pantheon, or Buddha or Jesus Christ, or Allah, and pray/worship your own Deity in any manner you choose, accepting the equal right of others to select their own Deity and pray/worship in any manner they choose.
+In order to avoid misunderstandings, or even conflicts, it is always necessary that you should keep such a Deity to oneself, your home, family or community and everywhere else, follow the Golden Rule and lead a life of Dharma – morally, ethically and environmentally conscious of your responsibility to All Life.
+You should not make any effort to denigrate the Deity of others, or try to convert them.
+Also, Dharmic culture does not ask of you to be God fearing, as Religious Cultures do, as it sees the Gods/ Goddesses as Deities to love, revere and regard, and not as Deities to fear.